heylightning/codoc/README.md

     * Enable the "Developer mode" or a similar option in your browser.
     * Look for an option to "Load unpacked" or "Load extension" and choose that option.
     * Select the folder where you have your extension project (the one containing ` manifest.json `).
 3. Your extension should now be loaded and visible in your browser's toolbar.
-Click on the extension icon to open the to-do list.
+Click on the extension icon to open the extension.

 *Note: Requirements and setup are staged for VERSION 1.0.0*